LT-Intro-To-AI-SY2425/a2-movie-chatbot-RealDevan/a2_writeup.md

 ## Reflection Questions
 1. What was difficult for you while completing the match function?
+The new functions I had to learn and conceptualizing and manipulating lists

 2. Explain how you could use the match function for extracting information from a movie database.
+You can use the match function by inputting an index and using that index to navigate and extract relevant information from a movie database.
+This method is powerful for retrieving data quickly and efficiently, especially in large datasets.